-“Maybe we should have a band,” she suggested.
+“Maybe we should have a band,” she suggests.

-We giggled.
-I went to work on her feet.
-It tickled and made her laugh more.
-I ran my fingernails up the inside of her legs.
-She writhed like a snake, twisting and rolling on the bed.
-I sang in a sotto voice, Tom Petty’s ‘You’re so bad.’
+We giggle.
+I go to work on her feet.
+It tickles and makes her laugh more.
+I run my fingernails up the inside of her legs.
+She writhes like a snake, twisting and rolling on the bed.
+I sing in a sotto voice, Tom Petty’s ‘You’re so bad.’

 ‘My sister got lucky, married a yuppie

 I can’t decide which is worse